Is IPv6 implemented by the service provider?

 The IPv6 network prefix size assigned to the client (it is /64 by default) also can be changed.
 It is enough to modify the following parameter within the configuration file:

 Important!
 IPv6 support requires additional memory and processor resources, so if you do not assign the IPv6 addresses to your subscribers, then it is not recommended to enable IPv6 support in the DPI.

 Stingray Service Gateway supports the IPv4 and IPv6 subscribers addressing.
 In the case of IPv4 subscribers, the response should contain the Framed-IP-Address attribute specifying the IPv4 address, and this address must match the one specified in the Access-Request.
 If the Framed-IP-Address values in the request and in the corresponding response differ, then it is considered as an error.

 The following attributes within the Access-Accept/Reject are supported for the IPv6 subscribers:

 - Framed-IPv6-Address – specifies the subscriber Ipv6 address.
-This attribute value being set in the response have to match the value specified in the corresponding request.
+This attribute value is set in the response to have to match the value specified in the corresponding request.